spearwolf/eventize/README.md

 ![eventize.inject](./docs-assets/eventize-inject.svg)

-To create an emitter without modifying the original object, you can use the  _extend_ variant:
+You can use the _extend_ variant to create an emitter without modifying the original object:

 #### extend